jvargas160/ML_FinalExam_Jazmyne/README.md

 - Cleaning a Credit Score dataset
 - Performing Unsupervised Learning (Hierarchical Clustering)

-The goal was to explore different Machine Learning techniques on a **Credit Score dataset** with over 75,000 entries.
+The goal was to explore different Machine Learning techniques on a **Credit Score dataset** with over 75,000 entries obtained from https://www.kaggle.com/datasets/parisrohan/credit-score-classification

 ---